jesuslopezbermejo/TFM-CROSL-MV/README.md

 ## About

-This project is a Python implementation of the **Coral Reef Optimization with Substrate Layers** algorithm, both in its original version (CRO-SL) and in its probabilistic versions (PCRO-SL and DPCRO-SL).
+This project is a Python re-implementation of the **Coral Reef Optimization with Substrate Layers** algorithm, both in its original version (CRO-SL) and in its probabilistic versions (PCRO-SL and DPCRO-SL).
+The original algorithm was a mono-objective algorithm, but in this proyect is modified to use it as a multi-objective algoritmh.
 The goal is to provide an easy-to-use, versatile Python package that can be used **off-the-shelf** for a wide array of optimization problems.
 Among its features, we highlight: